 Meenakshi Gigi Durham is a distinguished scholar, teacher, and writer whose work centers on media and the politics of the body.
 Her research emphasizes issues of gender, sexuality, race, youth cultures, and sexual violence.
-She holds a joint appointment in Journalism and Mass Communication and is Associate Dean for Outreach and Engagement for The College of Liberal Arts and Sciences.
+She holds a joint appointment in Journalism and Mass Communication and was Associate Dean for Outreach and Engagement for The College of Liberal Arts and Sciences from 2017-2019.

 Her work has appeared in leading academic journals, including Critical Studies in Media Communication, Communication Theory, Journalism and Mass Communication Quarterly, and Women's Studies in Communication.
 She is the author of Technosex (Palgrave Macmillan 2016), The Lolita Effect (Overlook, 2008), and the co-editor, with Douglas M. Kellner, of Media and Cultural Studies: KeyWorks (Blackwell, 2001, rev. 2006, second edition 2012).
 Her work has earned her widespread public recognition, including media appearances on the BBC, Irish National Television, Iowa Public Radio, Illinois Public Radio, The Dr. Phil Show, and the documentary "Miss Representation," which was aired on the Oprah Winfrey Network.

 She teaches classes in gender and media, critical theories of the media, and magazine writing.
 Her professional journalism experience includes reporting, editing, and design for various newspapers and magazines such as The Pensacola News-Journal, The Times of India, and Science Today.
 She coordinated a statewide public information campaign on family involvement in education for the Wisconsin Department of Public Instruction.
 She served as publications editor for the University of Wisconsin System from 1992–94.